-Improving Lives… Improving Communities
+Improving Lives.
+Improving Communities

-LRADAC cares for the needs of the citizens of Lexington and Richland counties of South Carolina.
+LRADAC, formerly referred to as The Lexington/Richland Alcohol and Drug Abuse Council, cares for the needs of the citizens of Lexington and Richland counties of South Carolina.
 We offer a wide array of prevention, intervention and treatment programs in locations convenient to residents of both counties.

 LRADAC is a non-profit agency.
 We are also one of 33 county alcohol and drug abuse authorities recognized by the state of South Carolina.
 This network of direct service agencies provides prevention, intervention and treatment programs to citizens in all 46 counties of the state.
 Each year, more than 50,000 South Carolinians receive direct intervention and/or treatment services through the county authorities.
-Last year, LRADAC alone served more than 5,000 clients.
+Last year, LRADAC alone served more than 5,000 patients.

 Click on the items below to read more